penn-cnt/BIDSIFY/README.md

 ## Installation

 BIDSIFY is a purely pythonic means of creating BIDS datasets.
 It endeavors to do this without the need for an internet connection or data sharing.
-This allows for more secure BIDS generation that can take behind clinical firewalls.
+This allows for more secure BIDS generation that can take place behind clinical firewalls.

 ### Conda
 1. Install Python